-As far as problems due to "wear and tear" go, the HL-4150 fits the generalization.
+As far as problems due to "wear and tear" go, the TN-2210 and 2220 is an "and then some" cartridge.

 Of course, some cartridges inexplicably give up the ghost early, probably due to small manufacturing imperfections.
 Others perform above and beyond the call of duty.